-1. Is the data computed the same way every year?

-2. Does the data accurately quantify the performance measures described in the Executive Budget?
+- 1. Are your performance measures SMART?
+(Specific, Measureable, Attainable, Realistic, Timely) - 2.
+Is the data computed the same way every year? - 3.
+Does the data accurately quantify the performance measures described in the Executive Budget?

-In an effort to provide satisfactory answers to these questions, agencies should adhere to the following requirements:
+In an effort to provide satisfactory answers to these questions, agencies must adhere to the following requirements: